 Skin disease in onchocerciasis

-Six different patterns of skin disease have been described.
+Six skin disease patterns have been described.
 Two or more patterns may be present in a single patient, and the patterns may evolve and change over time.

 Other classic clinical presentations of onchocerciasis include:

-- “Hanging groin” – folds of inelastic atrophic (shrunken) skin in the groin, associated with enlarged lymph nodes.
+- 'Hanging groin' – folds of inelastic atrophic skin in the groin associated with enlarged lymph nodes.